Traffic Analytics Dashboard

 June 2017 - July 2018

-Identify threats and secure your network
+Identify threats and anomalous logs in VMs and network ports

 More details can be found on the Microsoft Blog here.

-Traffic Analytics can be used by network, infrastructure or application administrators, to gain insights into the performance of network Links, to monitor network connectivity or to identify root-cause of poor network performance.
+Traffic Analytics can be used by network, infrastructure or application administrators, to gain insights into the performance of network links, to monitor network connectivity or to identify root-cause of poor network performance.

 Where is thy user?: Getting time from very niche users for an MVP product can be difficult.
 It often required me to collaborate with research teams in Redmond and to conduct remote usability studies with users across the world.